kwpexi/kwpexi.github.io/_posts/2022-04-04-penguins-tutorial.md

 Congratulations!
 Now we've made a scatterplot demonstrating flipper length in relation to the culmen length of each penguin.

 Based on what we've generated, we can see that flipper length appears to be positively correlated with culmen length.
-Based on the legend, the data points also appear to be generally grouped into the three penguin species.
-This could mean that either culmen length or flipper length as a variable could be useful in predicting the species of any given penguin.
+The data points also appear to be separated into three distinct groups based on species, which could mean that these variables may be helpful in predicting the species of any given penguin in the dataset.